-- gain proficiency in the use of distance technology to overcome barriers to service for children who are deaf or hard of hearing and their families, preparing them to meet the needs of the field in the 21st century.
+- gain proficiency in the use of distance technology to overcome barriers to service for people with communication disorders and their families, preparing them to meet the needs of the field in the 21st century.

 - use best practices in family-centered intervention to coach parents and caregivers from a wide range of cultural, linguistic, and socioeconomic backgrounds.